esovetkin/jbs/docs/help_do.md

 jbs continue do.jbs
 ```

-Dry-run creates the next numeric run directory with all workpackages marked `NOTSTARTED`.
+A dry run creates the next numeric run directory with all workpackages marked `NOTSTARTED`.
 It does not execute workpackages or analyses.

 ## Example